Ming dynasty: Religion

 The dominant religious beliefs during the Ming dynasty were the various forms of Chinese folk religion and the Three Teachings—Confucianism, Taoism, and Buddhism.
 The Yuan-supported Tibetan lamas fell from favor, and the early Ming emperors particularly favored Taoism, granting its practitioners many positions in the state's ritual offices.
 The Hongwu Emperor curtailed the cosmopolitan culture of the Mongol Yuan dynasty, and the prolific Prince of Ning Zhu Quan even composed one encyclopedia attacking Buddhism as a foreign "mourning cult", deleterious to the state, and another encyclopedia that subsequently joined the Taoist canon.

-The Yongle Emperor and his successors strongly patronised Tibetan Buddhism by supporting construction, printing of sutras, ceremonies etc., to seek legitimacy among foreign audiences.
-Yongle tried to portray himself as a Buddhist ideal king, a cakravartin.
-There is evidence that this portrayal was successful in persuading foreign audiences.

-Islam was also well-established throughout China, with a history said to have begun with Sa'd ibn Abi Waqqas during the Tang and strong official support during the Yuan.
-Although the Ming sharply curtailed this support, there were still several prominent Muslim figures early on, including the powerful eunuch Zheng He.
-The Hongwu Emperor's generals Chang Yuqun, Lan Yu, Ding Dexing, and Mu Ying have also been identified as Muslim by Hui scholars, though this is doubted by non-Muslim sources.
-Regardless, the presence of Muslims in the armies that drove the Mongols northwards caused a gradual shift in the Chinese perception of Muslims, transitioning from "foreigners" to "familiar strangers".
-The Hongwu Emperor wrote The Hundred-word Eulogy praising Islam and Muhammad.
-Ming emperors strongly sponsored the construction of mosques and granted generous liberties for the practice of Islam.
+Islam was also well established in China, with a history traditionally traced to Sa'd ibn Abi Waqqas during the Tang dynasty, and enjoying strong official support under the Yuan.
+Although this patronage was sharply curtailed under the Ming dynasty, several prominent Muslims remained influential in the early Ming period, most notably the powerful eunuch Zheng He.
+Some Hui scholars have identified several generals of the Hongwu Emperor—including Chang Yuchun, Lan Yu, Ding Dexing, and Mu Ying—as Muslims; however, these claims are disputed by non-Muslim sources.